laurentbarraud/wpf-chat-server/README.md

 Once the three projects are loaded:

 5. Switch the build configuration to Release.
 6. Build the solution with Ctrl+Alt+B.

 After a successful build:

 7. Click Run to start the server and one client instance.
-8. Wait about 7 seconds for the server to start, then enter your username in the top-left field of the client and press Connect or Enter.
+8. Wait about 7 seconds for the server to start, then switch to the client window, enter your username in the top-left field and press Connect or Enter.

 To launch additional clients, run ChatClient.exe from the /Release folder.

 ## Good to Know
-- In Debug mode, a console window is attached to the client at startup for debugging purposes, but you can freely minimize it.
-- In Release mode, you have to press Ctrl+K or Ctrl+M to open the monitor window - so random coworkers won't find it.
+- Functional tests for the encryption pipeline are available <a href="https://github.com/laurentbarraud/wpf-chat-server/issues/24">here</a>.
 - The server and client use TCP port 7123 by default.
 If that port is unavailable or blocked by your company, just pick any open port above 1000 and set both to use it.
-- Message encryption was tested with several clients running on localhost.
-Functional tests are available <a href="https://github.com/laurentbarraud/wpf-chat-server/issues/24">here</a>.
-- In the upcoming version, message encryption will be replaced by AES-GCM, now that the encryption pipeline is reliable.
+- If you run the client in Debug mode in Visual Studio, a console window will be attached at startup for debugging purposes, but you can freely minimize it.
+- If you run the client in Release mode, you have to press Ctrl+K or Ctrl+M to open the monitor window - so random coworkers won't find it.

 ## Download
 Go to the [Releases](../../releases) section to get a packaged installer.
-Recommended for recreative testing or if you don’t want to install Visual Studio.
+Recommended for stable testing or if you don’t want to install Visual Studio.

 Technical overview with class responsibilities (5 pages):
 - English — [ChatClient-documentation.pdf](/docs/ChatClient-documentation.pdf)